ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 ## Vivado Netlist Schematic

-The synthesized Vivado netlist shows the hardware implementation of the processor, including the datapath, pipeline registers, control logic, memories, and supporting modules.
+The screenshot below shows the schematic of the synthesized netlist of the CPU which is the hardware implementation of the CPU.

 <img width="1698" height="448" alt="image" src="https://github.com/user-attachments/assets/25c1012d-4fda-43f1-9276-631298fea6db" />

+## Use of AI
+All Verilog code and architecture for the CPU was planned and designed myself first and then later optimized/debugged using AI to spot bugs that were a needle in a haystack within the CPU.
+AI was used heavily as a learning tool to understand the MIPS ISA and concepts in computer/digital design.
+All the MIPS test code and programs were written by AI as it is a rather tedious task to convert each MIPS assembly instruction to hexadecimal and create code for specific tests quickly.